What is the steric effect?

 (a) Trans-but-2-ene and cis-but-2-ene

-In cis isomer, bulky methyl groups are close by and have steric repulsion, so they are less stable.
-But in trans, methyl groups being on opposite side are far away from each other so that there is no steric repulsion and hence more stable.
+In cis isomers, bulky methyl groups are close by and have steric repulsion, so they are less stable.
+But in trans, methyl groups being on opposite sides are far away from each other so that there is no steric repulsion and hence more stable.

 (b) Conformational isomers of butane

-• Anti form is most stable since two methyl groups are on opposite side..
+- The anti form is most stable since two methyl groups are on opposite sides.

 2. Basicity of amines